jongwooksi/jongwooksi/README.md

 </br>

 :two_men_holding_hands: PROJECT
+- Development of Multi-purpose Unmanned Pest Monitoring System (The Ministry of SMEs and Startups), 2022-08-01~2023-04-30
+- AI Prevention Autonomous Control Robot Development (Kumoh National Institute of Technoloy, LINK 3.0), 2022-08-01~2022-12-31
-- Development of underground control panel technology with AR air pocket technology(The Ministry of SMEs and Startups), (2021-09-06 ~ 2023-09-05)
+- Development of underground control panel technology with AR air pocket technology (The Ministry of SMEs and Startups), 2021-09-06 ~ 2023-09-05
-- Advancement of Casting Process Manufacturing Data and Development of Technology for joint Utilization, (2020-09-01 ~ 2021-01-31)
+- Advancement of Casting Process Manufacturing Data and Development of Technology for joint Utilization, 2020-09-01 ~ 2021-01-31
-- A Study on the Semantic Analysis of Cyber Attacks and the Establishment of Knowledge Database (ETRI), (2019-06-01 ~ 2019-11-30)
+- A Study on the Semantic Analysis of Cyber Attacks and the Establishment of Knowledge Database (ETRI), 2019-06-01 ~ 2019-11-30

 </br>